Classical analogies for the force acting on an impurity in a Bose-Einstein condensate: Modelling approach

 In order to gain insight into the forces and their relationship with the classical case, we keep the set-up as simple as possible.
-We consider a strictly two-dimensional condensate, which can be obtained by plane optical traps.
-We assume that the size of the condensate is large enough so that we can neglect inhomogeneities in the confining part of $V_{ext}$ in the region of interest.
+We consider a 2D condensate and assume that the size of the condensate is large enough so that we can neglect inhomogeneities in the confining part of $V_{ext}$.
 Also, we consider a neutrally buoyant impurity so that effects of gravity can be neglected.
 This would imply $V_{ext}=0$ except if an external forcing is introduced to stir the system, in which case we assume the support of this external force is sufficiently far from the impurity.

 The impurity and the condensate will exert an interaction force on each other that is determined by the Ehrenfest theorem for the evolution of the center-of-mass momentum of the particle.
 The potential force $-g_p\nabla {\cal U}_p(\fet r-\fet{r}_p)$ is the force exerted by an impurity on a condensate particle at position $\fet r$.
 By space averaging over condensate density, we then determine the force exerted by the impurity on the condensate as $-g_p\int d\fet r |\psi(\fet r,t)|^2 \nabla {\cal U}_p(\fet r-\fet{r}_p)$ ~\cite{shukla2018particles}.
 Hence, the force acting on the impurity has the opposite sign and is equal to